healthfusiongenai/covid-fusion/README.md

 This research is focusedon SARS-COV-2 transmition leveraging data fusion and machine learning models.

 One of the goals of the projects is to establish a data science development lifecycle, that leverages jupyter/python, then moves to create applications from the initial POC, either in java, golang, and/or python.
 Later POCs and development can easily be focused in a separate project.

 The layout of the directory structure is conducive to transitional research moving toward development.

-### Overall Concepts:
+### Overall Concepts

 - Fuse weather data (GSOD), geo locat to geographic extends e.g. counties - focus on humidity, temperature, and wind
 - Gather sentiment on mask use